-Members of the GAA had a meeting with representatives of the Firm to kick off the Value for Money assessment process for the 2022 calendar year and to discuss and agree timescales.
+Members of the GAA met with representatives of the Firm to kick off the Value for Money assessment process for the 2023 calendar year and to discuss and agree timescales.

-Members of the GAA had a meeting with representatives of the Firm to discuss the information that had been provided in response to the data request.
+We subsequently had a meeting with representatives of the Firm to discuss the information that had been provided in response to the data request.
 This was an opportunity for members of the GAA to meet key personnel with responsibility in the various different areas including investment strategy and how this has evolved, investment governance, approach to ESG, non-financial matters and stewardship, administration and communications and risk management.
+In some cases this meeting was virtual.

+We discussed the GAA's provisional scoring of Value for Money of the Firm's in-scope pathway investments.

-In some cases this meeting was virtual documentation to support areas of discussion at the site visit.
+As part of the Value for Money assessment process, the Firm has provided the GAA with all the information that we requested, including evidence in the form of minutes and other documentation to support areas of discussion at the site visit.
 In particular, the GAA has seen evidence of ESG integration within the Firm's investment decision process, and evidence of their stewardship approach.

-Members of the GAA had a meeting with representatives of the Firm to discuss the GAA's provisional scoring of Value for Money of the in-scope pathway investments.

-As part of the Value for Money assessment process, the Firm has provided the GAA with all the information that we requested, including evidence in the form of minutes and other